Link to your individual collections by creating a new linklist in the Navigation section of the admin.

 You can then have it appear here by choosing your new linklist under Customize Theme / Sidebar.

-So while most of what is said in this review remain unchanged about the Samsung Gear Icon X, that’s not true of the true wireless market as a whole.
+So while most of what is said in this review remain unchanged about the Gear Icon X, that’s not true of the true wireless market as a whole.
 There have been plenty of new releases since the release o this review.
-Not only are there other premium options to choose from now like the Master and Dynamic MW07 and Sennheiser Momentum True wireless earbuds, but there’s also a number of other picks that won’t even cost you more than $100.
+Not only are there other premium options to choose from now like the earbuds, but there’s also a number of other picks that won’t even cost you.

-Notably, even those picks have fared better in our battery testing than the Icon X which remain at the bottom of the totem pole when it comes to battery life testing.
-So if you’re not 100% sold on these but still want a pair of true wireless ‘buds definitely check out our list for some solid options.
+Notably, even those picks have fared better in our battery testing than the Icon X which remains at the bottom of the totem pole when it comes to battery life testing.
+So if you’re not 100% sold on these but still want a pair of true wireless ‘buds definitely check out our list for some.
 Of course, you won’t get a lot of the health features or the discreet design that makes Samsung products so appealing, but they’re still worth checking out.

 Connecting to the Gear IconX

 Let’s start off with one of the more important aspects of true wireless headphones: connecting to them.
-I was using the iPhone X and connecting was just as simple as connecting to any other Bluetooth device.
+I was using and connecting was just as simple as connecting to any other Bluetooth device.
 There’s a small Bluetooth pairing button on the back of the pill-shaped charging case that allows you to connect to it pretty quickly.
-Obviously, it isn’t as fast and seamless as connecting to the AirPods with an iOS device, but the Gear IconX has a few other tricks up their sleeves that’s not available on iPhones so I guess we can call it even.
-I’ll explain some of these in the paragraphs to come, but here’s the full list via Samsung.
+Obviously, it isn’t as fast and seamless as connecting to with an iOS device, but the Gear IconX has a few other tricks up their sleeves that’s not available on iPhones so I guess we can call it even.
+I’ll explain some of these in the paragraphs to come, but here’s the full list.

-Once paired, the earbuds automatically turn on and connect to your phone as soon as you take them out of the case, which is always something I expect with true wireless earbuds.
-Furthermore, Samsung decided to only put in the Samsung Scalable Codec, so unless you have a compatible Android phone, you’re going to be downgraded to the standard SBC codec.
-This is especially true with iOS devices as they only have AAC compatibility.
-We’ll get more into what this means for the sound quality later, but while we’re on the subject make sure to check out the full codec explainer article to understand why they’re so important.
+Once paired, the earbuds automatically turn on and connect to your phone as soon as you take them out of the case, which is always something I expect with truly wireless earbuds.
+Furthermore, Samsung decided to only put in, so unless you have a compatible Android phone, you’re going to be downgraded to the standard.
+This is especially true with iOS devices as they only have compatibility.
+We’ll get more into what this means for the sound quality later, but while we’re on the subject make sure to check out the full article to understand why they’re so important.

 How’s the build quality?

-Samsung has a good reputation when it comes to build quality, and the Samsung Gear IconX is no exception.
-The charging case is small and made of a smooth plastic; though, because of the pill shape, it’s a little awkward to carry around.
+It has a good reputation when it comes to building quality, and the Gear IconX is no exception.
+The charging case is small and made of smooth plastic; though, because of the pill shape, it’s a little awkward to carry around.
 I find it easier to chuck it into a backpack instead of finding space in my pockets.
-Once you open the case, you’ll get the earbuds which are IPX2 sweat-resistant, so you won’t have to worry about damaging them during an intense workout.
+Once you open the case, you’ll get the earbuds which so you won’t have to worry about damaging them during an intense workout.

-In my opinion, one of the best features of these earbuds is the fit.
-They’re small, so they don’t stick out of your ears in the same ridiculous way others do, and the silicone ear tips keep each earbud firmly in place during exercise.
+In my opinion, one of the best features of these earbuds.
+They’re small, so they don’t stick out of your ears in the same ridiculous way do, and they keep each earbud firmly in place during exercise.
 I went trail running and didn’t feel the need to adjust them at all, even throughout the sloping hills and occasional trip-ups.
-Normally I’d have to swap out the ear tips for some Comply memory foam ones, but that wasn’t the case here.
+Normally I’d have to for some Comply memory foam ones, but that wasn’t the case here.
 Of course, they do come with some other options, so you can find which one works best for you.
 They come in black, white, or pink, so you can choose which one best matches your workout clothes (all-black-everything in my case).
 Since there aren’t buttons on the earbuds, it maintains a minimal design.

 And then there’s the battery life

-If the Samsung Gear IconX has one fatal flaw, it’s the battery life.
-Whoever it was at Samsung that designed these earbuds and dipped them into the River Styx must have been holding them by the battery.
-Though Samsung claims about five hours of constant streaming, we barely managed to scrape 1.5 hours in each of our three test runs.
-The chart seen below is borrowed from our true wireless list and makes it clear how bad the battery life is.
+If the Gear IconX has one fatal flaw, it’s the battery life.
+Whoever it was at that designed these earbuds and dipped them into the must-have been holding them by the battery.
+Though claims about five hours of constant streaming, we barely managed to scrape 1.5 hours in each of our three test runs.
+The chart seen below is borrowed from us and makes it clear how bad the battery life is.
 Something worth noting is that the chart below is automatically updated as we test new products and input the information.
 So even now in 2019, after having reviewed these headphones so long ago, they’re still at the bottom of the list.
 The battery is that bad.

 Adjusting the volume to an output of 75dB.
 Then we let them play until they died.
 On three separate occasions, they died well before the second hour.
 I also used these for our weekly team meeting on a group call and though the quality was fine, the right earbud died one hour into the meeting.
 On the bright side, these do have quick charging, so only 10 minutes in the charging case gives you another hour of juice.
 Speaking of which, the case charges. which is especially good if you have a relatively new Android phone as they all pretty much charge via the same cable now.